Providing Reception Services

 • Make sure that the numerical figure agrees with the amount written on the cheque

-If you are in any doubt as to the validity of the cheque, then you should not accept it.
+If you have any doubts about the validity of the cheque, then you should not accept it.

 Payment by Credit Card